-Get a screw and a standoff from the included M.2 screw kit.
-Locate the M.2 connector where you will install the M.2 SSD, use a screwdriver to unfasten the screw on the heatsink and then remove the heatsink.
+Get a screw and a standoff from the included M.2 screw and standoff packs.
+If you want to install the M.2 SSD in the M2M connector, use a screwdriver to unfasten the screw from the heatsink and remove the heatsink.